thepolarbear0818/blog/pages/docs/faq.md

 ### [How do I enable push notifications?](#settings-and-librewolfoverridecfg)

-Starting with v96, push notifications - and service workers, which are necessary for push notifications to work - are no longer disabled by default in LibreWolf.

-Allow them by adding a per-site exception,
-[just like with cookies](#how-do-i-stay-logged-into-specific-websites).
+Push notifications require to set a per-site exception, [just like with cookies](#how-do-i-stay-logged-into-specific-websites).

 <a name="enhanced-tracking-protection"></a> <a name="turn-off-etp-desktop"></a>